Boeing plans to deliver re-engined 737 in 2017

 "They're seeking to hold on to an equal position in the narrowbody market with a minimal expenditure of company resources," Aboulafia said.

-Boeing said Bob Feldmann, who worked in its defence division, would be general manager of the 737 MAX family.
+Boeing said Bob Feldmann, who worked in its defence division, would be general manager of the new engine 737 family.

-(Reporting by Karen Jacobs in Atlanta and Tim Hepher in Paris; editing by Dave Zimmerman, John Wallace and Gunna Dickson)
+(Reporting by Karen Jacobs in Atlanta and Tim Hepher in Paris; editing by Dave Zimmerman and John Wallace)